Home > Hardware > Choosing Right Hardware for Doors & Windows

 Since the previous decade, the industry has witnessed some tremendous choices when it comes to windows and doors.
 Right from your wooden door, to uPVC door and composite doors.
 Depending on the location of the door, now we have a full glass door to half glass half wooden door.
 Also, this decade has witnessed safety doors made from metal or iron.
 There are also revolving doors, sliding doors, swing doors and many more may be.

 Windows also have seen a lot of changes and upgrades.
-Your basic glass window to sliding, double hung windows mostly used in bathrooms, fixed windows that don’t open, there are also pivoted windows, casement windows which are there for decades now, louvered windows and few more that you can find.
+Your basic glass window to sliding, double hung windows mostly used in bathrooms, and fixed windows that don’t open, there are also pivoted windows, casement windows which are there for decades now, louvered windows and a few more that you can find.
 Depending on the location, the style and material or texture of the window and door will keep changing.

 Doors and winds have seen a marked change in hardware over the last two decades, observes Eshwar.
 The most significant of these are in terms of safety and functionality.
 Two decades ago, locks were simple four-cylinder padlocks and were easier to break.
 Windows were simple wood or iron constructs.
 But that has completely changed.
 Nowadays, we have a variety of locks to secure doors and gates.
 Padlocks have become sturdier with hardened steel that can’t be sawed off or easily picked.